OCIPOC/courses-and-books/python-data-structures/book/maps-hashtables-skiplists.md

 ## Hash Tables
 A very naive implementation of Hash Tables is based on arrays.
 Array indices are keys of Hash Tables and values are elements of the array.
 We have two challenges in such a scenario. <strong>First</strong>, we may not wish to devote an array of length N if it is the case that N >> n. <strong>Second</strong>, Hash Table keys aren't necessarily integers.
-To solve these problems we will use hash and compression functions
+To solve these problems, we will use hash and compression functions
 - Hash functions - map any key to an integer
-    - Bit Representation as Integer: any var which size is less or equal to size of integer can be mapped.
-In case when var is larger then size of int, we can do XOR on all parts
+    - Bit Representation as Integer: any var with the size less or equal to the integer size can be mapped.
+In case when var is larger than the size of int, we can do XOR on all parts
-    - Polynomial HashCodes:
+    ```Python
+    def hash_code(s):
+        for c in s:

+    ```
+    - Polynomial HashCodes: the XOR method that is used as a solution above won't work for strings that consist of the same chars but in a different order
     - Cyclic Shift HashCodes
+    ```Python
+    def hash_code(s):
+        mask = (1 << 32) − 1                   # limit to 32-bit integers
+        h = 0
+        for character in s:
+        h = (h << 5 & mask) | (h >> 27)      # 5-bit cyclic shift of running sum
+        h += ord(character)                  # add in value of next character
+    return h
+    ```
 - Compression functions - map any integer to an integer in the given range [ 1...N-1 ]